Atsuto Uchida: Schalke 04

 In the 2013–14 season, Uchida started in the first two league matches before suffering a muscle injury, which he made a quick recovery.
-On 21 August 2013, he made his return from injury, starting the whole game, in a 1–1 draw against PAOK in the first leg of the UEFA Champions League Play–Offs Round; after the match, German newspaper Der Westen gave him a lowest score of the game.
-In a return leg, he set up the open goal of the game for Ádám Szalai, in a 3–2 win over PAOK to help the team reach the group stage of the Champions League.
-A month later, he scored his first goal in the Champions League in a 3–0 win against Steaua București on 18 September 2013.
-In a 4–1 win over Augsburg on 5 October 2013, he set up two goals for the side.
+On 21 August 2013, Uchida made his return from injury, starting the whole game, in a 1–1 draw against PAOK in the first leg of the UEFA Champions League Play–Offs Round; after the match, German newspaper Der Westen gave him a lowest score of the game.
+In a return leg, he set up the open goal of the game for Ádám Szalai, in a 3–2 win over PAOK to help the club reach the group stage of the Champions League.
+A month later, he scored his first UEFA Champions League goal, in a 3–0 win against Steaua București on 18 September 2013.
+In a match against Augsburg on 5 October 2013, he set up two goals for the club, in a 4–1 win.
 Following his return, Uchida regained his first team place for the side, playing in the right–back position.
-However, by mid–December, he found himself in the sidelined, due to injury and suspension.
-Uchida, however, suffered a torn tendon during a 2–0 win over Hannover 96 on 9 February 2014 and was sidelined for the rest of the season.
+However, by between mid–December and February, he found himself out on two separate occasions, due to injury and suspension.
+Uchida, however, suffered a torn tendon during a 2–0 win over Hannover 96 on 9 February 2014, resulting in him out for the rest of the season.
 At the end of the 2013–14 season, he went on to make a total of 27 appearances and scoring once in all competitions.
 By May, Uchida managed to recover from his injury, just in time for him to be picked for the World Cup.